armytag/langs/qathebo/grammar/examples.md

 ### Interpretation

-When the tides were calm we tell stories:
+When the tides calm we tell stories:

 A long time ago, Bee wished many things would get better.